Left and Center: Kimberly circa, 1986

 Height and Weight: 5’7″ and 135 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes, Kimberly has previously broken her arm and her ankle and she has a surgical scar on her back, her right ear is pierced 3 times on the right and 4 times on the left
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Kimberly has previously broken her arm and her ankle and she has a surgical scar on her back, her right ear is pierced 3 times on the right and 4 times on the left

 Clothing/Jewelry Description: A white short sleeved blouse, blue jeans, white high-top sneakers, Kimberly was wearing a mans ring that was engraved “Mike 87” and the name “Mike Staples”